JoyZadan/shop-kbeauty/README.md

 * Credit to [Stack Overflow](https://stackoverflow.com/questions/226131/how-to-disable-phone-number-linking-in-mobile-safari) for how to disable Safari on mobile auto creating phone number link.
 * Credit to [Masa Kudamatsu at DEV.to](https://dev.to/masakudamatsu/loading-google-fonts-and-any-other-web-fonts-as-fast-as-possible-in-early-2021-4f5o) for his very helpful article, **Loading Google Fonts and any other web fonts as fast as possible in early 2021** which helped me increase the Lighthouse performance score (mobile) from 67% to 73%.
 * Credit to [Swarup Kumar Kuila's text color animation](https://codepen.io/uiswarup/pen/XWgQJrq) that I used as part of the Call to Action on the Homepage and on the Skincare Tips page.
-* Credit to [carla Buogiorno's La Fraschetta django ecommerce project](https://github.com/CarlaBuongiorno/la_fraschetta) for the inspiration, particularly for her wishlist app.
+* Credit to [Carla Buogiorno's La Fraschetta django ecommerce project](https://github.com/CarlaBuongiorno/la_fraschetta) for the inspiration, particularly for her wishlist app.
+* Credit to [Ordinary Coders](https://ordinarycoders.com/blog/article/how-to-add-django-meta-tags) on guidance on *How to add meta tags to a Django HTML template*

 ## Content
 The product names, images, descriptions and other information were sourced from:
 * [SKINSIDER](https://skinsider.co.uk/)